claceio/docs/content/docs/App/Response/index.md

 title: "Response"
 weight: 400
 date: 2023-10-06
-summary: "The response from the handler function"
+summary: "The response from the handler function, custom response and redirects"
 ---

 ## Response Data